Pa-miu/bloc-chat/README.md

             - [x] Every message is associated with a name and timestamp
             - [x] Every message for a room persists on the server
             - [ ] Show joining and leaving of users
-            - [ ] Every user has a default "guest" icon next to their name
         b.
 Send
             - [ ] Send new message to the room associated with current username
             - [ ] Messages support Markdown